Mountain Walks: Big Views, Big Adventures

 - Hike to Kjerag in the Lysefjord, to see Kjeragbolten the world-famous boulder!
 Are you brave enough to step onto the boulder?
 It was too high for us.Hiking to Kjerag, the highest peak in the Lysefjord at 1,084 metres above sea level and home to the world-famous Kjeragbolten, otherwise knows as the boulder.
 A boulder which was wedged into a crevasse 1,000 metres above sea level.

-- Yr Wyddfa (Snowdon) in Eryri National Park via Watkin Path and South Ridge Circular Walk, Snowdonia.The Watkin Path is one of six routes up to the summit of Yr Wyddfa, and in my opinion it is the toughest, the steep slopes near the top particulary from the Rhyd Ddu Path are challenging, and not to be underestimated.
+- Watkin Path – Yr Wyddfa (Snowdon) Circular Walk in Eryri National Park via South Ridge, Snowdonia.The Watkin Path is one of six routes up to the summit of Yr Wyddfa, and in my opinion it is the toughest, the steep slopes near the top particulary from the Rhyd Ddu Path are challenging, and not to be underestimated.
 The first part however is an easy gradual climb through the tree’s and then as you enter the clear, you will see the peak and also the Rhaeadrau Waterfalls which you will pass, and maybe as we did, have a little swim in!

-- Tre Cime di Lavaredo (Three Peaks) Trail from Lago d’Antorno, Dolomites, a UNESCO World Heritage area, one of the most unique places on the planet.
-Close to Cortina where there are plenty of high quality places to eat and stay.Region: Tre Cime di Lavaredo, Ampezzo, Dolomites, Italy Place To Stay: Cortina d’Ampezzo is the largest closest town to Tre Cime di Lavaredo, there are also plenty of rural villages… Read more: Tre Cime di Lavaredo (Three Peaks) Trail from Lago d’Antorno, Dolomites, a UNESCO World Heritage area, one of the most unique places on the planet.
-Close to Cortina where there are plenty of high quality places to eat and stay.
+- Tre Cime di Lavaredo (Three Peaks) Circular Trail from Lago d’Antorno, Dolomites, a UNESCO World Heritage site.Region: Tre Cime di Lavaredo, Ampezzo, Dolomites, Italy Places To Stay: To hike the Tre Cime di Lavaredo, you can stay in Dobbiaco, San Candido or slightly further away you… Read more: Tre Cime di Lavaredo (Three Peaks) Circular Trail from Lago d’Antorno, Dolomites, a UNESCO World Heritage site.

 - Talgarth Walking Festival – The Three Pens of Crickhowell Circular: Pen Gloch-y-pibwr, Pen Allt-mawr & Pen Cerrig-calchThe 2023 Talgarth Walking Festival, the 9th event, took place between Friday April 28th and Monday May 1st.
 This year they had 26 walks which covers all tastes and abilities, and we choose one on the Sunday which was called ‘The Three Pens of Crickhowell’.
 The three Pens being ‘Pen Gloch-y-pibwr’ (675m), ‘Pen Allt-mawr’ (720m) & ‘Pen Cerrig-calch’ (711m).

-- Dragons Back & Waun Fach Circular – Pengenffordd, Black Mountains in the Bannau BrycheiniogThe Dragons Back as you can imagine is named because you have a collection of up and down mounds that resemble the back of a sleeping dragon, as you walk up to the ‘Waun Fach’ (Small Moor) peak.
+- Dragons Back & Waun Fach Circular from Pengenffordd, Black Mountains in the Bannau Brycheiniog.
+Second highest peak in Southern Britain at 811m.The Dragons Back as you can imagine is named because you have a collection of up and down mounds that resemble the back of a sleeping dragon, as you walk up to the ‘Waun Fach’ (Small Moor) peak.
 This peak is the highest mountain in the ‘Black Mountains’ and the second highest peak in Southern Britain at 811m, after Pen Y Fan, which isn’t too far away.

-- Day 3 – Big hike from Grindelwald up to Kleine Scheidegg (7000ft), next to The Eiger, then down to Lauterbrunnen.The walk ahead means you are walking literally in the shadow of The North Face of the Eiger, and you can peel off at one point and do the Eiger Trail which takes you up higher, but we didn’t have time as the plan was to walk down the other side to Lauterbrunnen.
+- Day 3 – Big hike from Grindelwald up to Kleine Scheidegg (7000ft), next to The North Face of the Eiger, then Walk & Train down to Lauterbrunnen.The walk ahead means you are walking literally in the shadow of The North Face of the Eiger, and you can peel off at one point and do the Eiger Trail which takes you up higher, but we didn’t have time as the plan was to walk down the other side to Lauterbrunnen.